Pastors, Boards, Staff

 Our church library is located in the Fireside Room.
 Books and DVDs may be checked out at any time on honor system.
 Books are often featured in the narthex on Sunday morn.
 Contact member Don Brink.

 This group of volunteers is associated with The Lutheran Braille Workers.
 Each Tuesday from 8:30 am Ė noon they collate, punch and bind large-print hymnals for the visually impaired.
 Contact member Ann Ertzner.
-Another project is assembling Large-Print Greeting Card Booklets for distribution to nursing home patients and others who are visually impaired.
-For this project contact member Lois Stein.

 Each week volunteers visit area nursing and retirement homes, sharing the Gospel through prayers, Bible readings, and hymns.
 Contact Dale Jenkins.